WorkersTools

 3. Input/Output Handles

-tool: Input handle - receives tool execution requests from agentsresponse: Output handle - returns successful API response dataerror: Output handle - returns error messages when requests fail
+tool: Input handle - accepts tool configuration for agent useresponse: Output handle - returns successful API response dataerror: Output handle - returns error messages when requests fail

 4. Usage Examples with Code